Zeeshankhan29/Flight_Price_Prediction/README.md

 ```
 app.run(host='0.0.0.0')
 ```
-To Run docker image Here 800 is the localhost portnumber and 5000 is the container port number
+To Run docker image we use the below command, Here 800 is the localhost portnumber and 5000 is the container port number

 ```
 docker run -p 5000:800 -e PORT=800 <docker image id>/<repository name>